Materials to Help with Your Drive:

 Increasingly, the face of hunger in Connecticut is someone we know.
 But you can help ease the pain of hunger by running a food drive in your company, organization or school.
 A food drive is an easy and rewarding project for any business or group to undertake and everyone can participate.

 Your first task at hand is to select the date.
 It may occur over several days or weeks.
-Keep in mind that food is always needed by the emergency programs served through the Food Center, not only during the holiday season.
+Keep in mind that food is always needed by the emergency programs served through the Food Bank, not only during the holiday season.
 Consider running a food drive during the summer or late winter when food donations are typically slow but demand remains high.

 Publicize your food drive at least two weeks in advance.
 Signs and fliers should list the date(s) of the drive, where the food will go, what food are needed, and where the collection boxes are located.
 Post signs in well-traveled areas of your building(s).
 Lobbies, cafeterias, mailrooms and coffee areas are good locations.
 Notices can also be placed in employee mailboxes and via email to all staff.
 If you receive public traffic from the community-at-large, invite them to participate in the drive, too.
 United Way has posters available to help you promote your drive.